Rob217/Python-cheat-sheet/misc.md

 ```

 #### Save/load data (json)
-Note that this does not work for np.ndarrays - for those see NumPy section.
+Note that this does not work for np.ndarrays - for those see NumPy section or pickle (below).
 ```python
 import json
 data = {'a' : [1, 2, 3], 'b' : ('hello', 'world')} # dictionary